madewithbytes/madewithbytes.com/content/writing/2020-01-02-generating-heatmap-from-open-data-using-python.md

 <h2>Transform and filter the data</h2>

 <p>
-  It would be cool if there was a tool that easily would allow us to query and modify the data in the shape file you say.
+  It would be totally cool if there was a tool that easily allow us to query and modify the data in the shape file you say.
 </p>

 <p>